 “In order to see things properly, you should look at them directly.
 But to do this, you must not prejudge them.
 Direct perception must come before criticism.
 If you allow your learning to come before direct perception, then your eye will be dulled.
 To know and then to look is the same as not looking at all.
 In order to come into contact with beauty itself, you have no need of intellectual analysis, for this only impedes your perception.
 Without direct perception, you will never understand beauty.
 (Moeran, 2013)”

 So what does this have to do with shiatsu?
 My extensive training in shiatsu and many other forms of bodywork teach me to begin assessing from the moment I make contact with a person — as they breeze through the door; as they walk down the hall; perhaps even as I listen to their voice over the telephone.
 But, according to the philosophy of my Chokkan, I must hear and listen, but not judge.
 I must watch and see, but not assess.
 To truly be open to the story that a person has to tell me, I must set aside my training and my tendency to analyze and preconceive.
-This is mastery.
-When the story of another person can be received exactly as presented, in the same manner the sunrise is received in the morning — with quiet acceptance and genuine appreciation for its unique manifestation in that moment.
-My intuition becomes my understanding and I am ready to being the informed and yet improvisational dance that shiatsu is.
+This is mastery: Receiving the story of another person exactly as presented — with quiet acceptance and genuine appreciation for their unique manifestation in that moment, just as I would receive a morning sunrise.
+When I allow and trust my intuition to inform my understanding, then I become truly ready to participate in the informed and yet improvisational dance that is shiatsu.
 So, Chokkan Shiatsu is a way of approaching shiatsu, but not a technique; not a method; not a form.
 It is a way of silently helping to facilitate the healing of another human being by recognizing their purpose, honoring their intention, and find the beauty in their present state.
-This is how together we help them gain freedom in their body, integrity of thought, and graceful emotion of their feeling spirit.
+This is how, together, we help them regain freedom in their body, restore the integrity of their thoughts, and begin to express the emotions of their feeling spirit with grace.

 As for my logo design, I was fortunate enough to find a graphic designer from Japan, whose first language was Japanese.
 We discussed the meaning of Chokkan so that I could ensure I was using it in an appropriate way.
 Besides affirming my usage, the designer added that Chokkan could be understood to mean something like “deep tissue”; i.e., the ability for my touch to deeply effect the person, even if just physically.
 I shared my intention and vision and on the first try she came back with what eventually became my logo, after only a few minor tweaks.
 The soft hands of the logo, the whirling cyclical energy, and the representative lotus that symbolizes attaining enlightenment each identifies a premise upon which Chokkan Shiatsu is based.
 Soft hands do not impose my will on my clients, inadvertently using shiatsu to force them to go the way I want to lead them, instead of gently guiding them into recognition of the way they want and need to go.
 The energy of the circle represents the motion of ki and the passage of time by way of movement through space, while maintaining a reliable orbit.
 The lotus flower reminds us that we can find our center despite the activity around us and that in doing so, we develop into the most serene and beautiful expression of ourselves.